anusha-saha-3007/anusha-saha-3007/README.md

 ## About

-A highly motivated Computer Science and Data Science fresher, skilled in web development and UI/UX design.
-Passionate about creating intuitive, user-centric digital experiences, with a strong foundation in modern web technologies and design principles.
+A highly motivated Data Science fresher, basic knowledge in web development and UI/UX design.
+Passionate about learning new technologies with an understanding of modern web technologies and design principles.

 ## Recent Projects